Danny Tenaglia

-Daniel "Danny" Tenaglia (born March 7, 1961) is an American DJ and record producer.
+Daniel Tenaglia (born March 7, 1961) is an American DJ and record producer.

 Biography

 Early life

 Tenaglia left New York in 1985 and started DJing in Miami as a resident at Cheers nightclub, playing classic New York and Chicago house.
 He returned to New York five years later.
 At this time, he started to create some remixes, including Right Said Fred's "I'm Too Sexy" (1991), Jamiroquai's "Emergency on Planet Earth" (1993), and Madonna's "Human Nature" (1994).

 DJ career

 Tenaglia's first mainstream success was with a remix of the Daou's "Surrender Yourself" (1993).

-Subsequent to this Tenaglia released three label compilations - Mix This Pussy (1994) and Can Your Pussy Do the Dog?
+He then released three label compilations - Mix This Pussy (1994) and Can Your Pussy Do the Dog?
 (1995) for TRIBAL, and Gag Me with a Tune (1996) for Maxi.

 As a producer

 In 1996, after working for a short time at the New York nightclub Roxy, Tenaglia started a Saturday night residency at Twilo.
-In 1998, he moved his residency over to NY club Tunnel.
+In 1998, he moved his residency to NY club Tunnel.

-In 1998, Tenaglia released another album titled Tourism.
+In 1998, Tenaglia released an album titled Tourism.
 The album featured the track "Elements", which was number one on the Billboard Dance Chart for two weeks in 1998.
-"Music Is The Answer" featuring Celeda (also on the LP Tourism) was on the top 40 charts in the UK.
+"Music Is The Answer" featuring Celeda (from Tourism) was on the top 40 charts in the UK.

 In 1999, Tenaglia released his first installment in the UK-based Global Underground series of DJ mixes titled Athens.

-In the two years that followed, Tenaglia released another Global Underground installment titled London, remixed Billy Nichols' "Give Your Body Up To The Music", was nominated for a Grammy (for his remix of Depeche Mode's "I Feel Loved," also nominated for Best Dance Song), and won a Dancestar Lifetime Achievement award.
+In the two years that followed, Tenaglia released another Global Underground installment titled London, remixed Billy Nichols' "Give Your Body Up To the Music", was nominated for a Grammy (for his remix of Depeche Mode's "I Feel Loved," also nominated for Best Dance Song), and won a Dancestar Lifetime Achievement award.

 In 2003, Tenaglia released Choice: A Collection Of Classics, a two-CD mixed compilation.
 It featured artists such as Blaze, Adeva and Imagination, along with his own liner notes explaining the significance of each track.
 He also won another Dancestar award, this time 'Best Party' for "Be Yourself."